Boys' substate basketball: Defense rises for Dike-New Hartford

 The Wolverines bolted to a 23-10 lead after the opening quarter and were up 46-24 at halftime.

 Dike-New Hartford will take a 17-game winning streak to its third state tournament in the past five years.
-The Wolverines won't learn their opponent until Wednesday with 2A substate finals yet to be played Monday and Tuesday.
+The Wolverines won't learn their opponent until later this week.

 Post a comment as